KALYAN1045/Travel-list/README.md

 ### Trip Scribe

-**Trip SCribe** is your ultimate travel companion, designed to make your packing experience smooth and stress-free.
+**Trip Scribe** is your ultimate travel companion, designed to make your packing experience smooth and stress-free.
 With a range of intuitive features, this app ensures you never forget an essential item again.

 **Key Features:**